metamesh/metamesh.org/content/english/standalone/more.md

 : [KINBER (Keystone Initiative for Network Based Education)](https://kinber.org) provides network-based connectivity and services across Pennsylvania.
 They provide Meta Mesh with a connection to the Internet, and we distribute that access locally in Pittsburgh.

 LTU Equipment
-: LTU Equipment is a line of Ubiquiti networking devices that Meta Mesh uses to send an Internet signal through the air.
+: LTU Equipment is a line of Ubiquiti networking devices that Meta Mesh uses to send an wireless Internet signal over long distances.

 Mast
 : A Mast is a pole used for mounting networking equipment.
 In the Cathedral of Learning Supernode design, antennas are secured to a mast that allows Meta Mesh to adjust the height and direction of the antennas.